 Biden Revokes Trump-era COVID-19 Visa Ban

-The ban was intended to reduce the spread of COVID-19, but it resulted in many students, workers, and close family members of US citizens and Lawful Permanent Residents being barred from entry for many months, which harmed businesses and put undue stress on families.
-With the ban being lifted, certain students and employees, as well as parents of US citizens and children of Lawful Permanent Residents will now be able to complete their applications and enter the US upon approval.
-This includes green card applications and work visas for skilled workers in the H-1B, H-4, H-2B, L-1 and J categories
+The ban was intended to reduce the spread of COVID-19, but it resulted in many students, workers, and close family members of US citizens and lawful Permanent Residents being barred from entry for many months, which harmed businesses and put undue stress on families.
+The bans end will allow certain students and employees, as well as parents of US citizens and children of lawful Permanent Residents to complete their applications and enter the US upon approval.
+This includes green card applications and work visas for skilled workers in the H-1B, H-4, H-2B, L-1, and J categories.